BACKGROUND

 The same year we created the song ’Equal Rights’, an official campaign for the United Nations’ Global Goals.

-Since 2012 we have run Rainbow Riots Forum on Facebook, a space where people from all over the world can share and discuss LGBTQ-related issues and topics.
+Since 2012 we have run Rainbow Riots Forum on Facebook, a space where people from all over the world can share and discuss LGBT-related issues and topics.